 - Mechanisms of injury.

-From here, we can look at examples of positive and lead indicators of improvements such as training, tool-box sessions, the number of identified hazards, etc. What you need are accurate training records to show you where the gaps are and provide an ongoing audit trail.
+From here, we can look at examples of positive and lead indicators of improvements such as training, toolbox sessions, the number of identified hazards, etc. What you need are accurate training records to show you where the gaps are and provide an ongoing audit trail.
 The Tap into Safety online and mobile-friendly Training Platform offers GAP analysis reporting.
-You can t a free 7-day trial to get a taste of some of our courses.
+You can try a free 7-day trial to get a taste of some of our courses.